-International Organization for Standardization (ISO) is an international nongovernmental standard-setting body comprised of national standards agencies.
-The organization develops and publishes various standards for industrial, commercial, and public use.
+International Organisation for Standardisation is an international nongovernmental standard-setting body comprised of national standards agencies.
+The organisation develops and publishes various standards for industrial, commercial, and public use.
 Some standards apply to physical industries such as manufacturing, but others relate to digital technology and IT field.

-The idea for founding the organization came in 1946 when delegates from 25 countries gathered at the Institute of Civil Engineers in London.
-They decided to establish an organization with a goal to facilitate the international coordination and unification of industrial standards.
+The idea for founding the organisation came in 1946 when delegates from 25 countries gathered at the Institute of Civil Engineers in London.
+They decided to establish an organisation with a goal to facilitate the international coordination and unification of industrial standards.
 It wasn’t just wishful thinking, and they turned their idea into reality.
 ISO officially started working on February 23, 1947, and today it gathers 162 countries as well as 786 committees and subcommittees.
-The organization’s headquarters are in Geneva where 135 people work to run the massive agency.
+The organisation’s headquarters are in Geneva where 135 people work to run the massive agency.